paulehr/saltstack-wordpress/README.md

     mysql.db: 'mysql'

 This is so that the salt minion can connect to a local MySQL server to execute commands.
 This will be needed later when we go to install/configure MySQL and Wordpress.

+If you cloned the repository you will not need to make any changes to the minion.conf.

 ### Setup - srv/top.sls